deathlyrage/breakingpointmod/README.md

 	Database Connection Success (Game DB)
 	```

+## Custom Server Configfile
+* Download from Github "breakingpointmod/ServerConfiguration" the folder "breakingpoint_server_config" to your server
+* Edit the config.cpp in the "breakingpoint_server_config" to your server liking
+* Pack the folder "breakingpoint_server_config" to a .pbo and put it in your server root directory inside "@BreakingPointServer/addons"

 ## Credits/Notable mentions.
 * DeathlyRage - For tirelessly working hard over the years to maintain and develop such a high quality mod.
 * KamikazeXeX - Writing the server configuration guide and providing the tools for server owners to use.